DarrOr24/DarrOr24/README.md

 ### 💖 **A Little About Me**
 - **Engineer ⚙️** - I apply problem-solving skills from engineering to everything I do.
-- **Developer 👩‍💻** - Enthusiastic about full-stack development and learning new technologies.
+- **Developer 👩‍💻** - Enthusiastic about fullstack development and learning new technologies.
 - **Handstand Enthusiast 🤸** - Because balancing life is all about practice!

 ---